 That's the trend we started to see at HubSpot.
 As we expand globally, more and more of our meetings and teams are spread out across our different offices.
 That doesn't just mean waking up early or staying up late to have a call with colleagues in Sydney.
 It means learning to work with our colleagues in a completely different (and potentially challenging) way.

 After talking to other companies with growing numbers of remote employees (including Zapier CEO Wade Foster), our marketing team decided to do "Remote Week."

-We had 3 goals for Remote Week:
+Three goals for Remote Week

 To work more effectively as a highly distributed team, and help pave the way for more effective collaboration across geographies for HubSpot as a whole.

 To improve our communication with remote workers, and be at our best when working remotely.

 Everyone on the team must be remote for the week.
 They could work from anywhere they wanted, but they could not be in a HubSpot office.

 Everyone must have an internet connection and be able to join meetings with video.